- Address: Avenida Marathon 5300, Santiago

 The world championship for football clubs

-Football club Colo-Colo played their first-ever world championship final in 1991.
-They lost the game against the Serbian football club Crvena zvezda.
-The final took place in the Japanese city of Tokyo in front of 60,000 spectators.
-Vladimir Jugović scored twice for Crvena zvezda during the final.
+Football club Colo-Colo played their first-ever decisive world championship game in 1991.
+They lost the match against the Serbian football club Crvena zvezda.
+The game took place in the Japanese city of Tokyo in front of 60,000 spectators.
+Vladimir Jugović scored twice for Crvena zvezda during the match.
 In 1996, he won his second world championship title.
 Jugović won the title with the Italian side Juventus FC after beating the Argentine side CA River Plate.
-The Italian football legend Allesandro Del Piero scored the only goal in the final.
+The Italian football legend Allesandro Del Piero scored the only goal in the decisive world championship game.

 The South American championship for national football teams